 - Now, close the Windows registry.

-Seeking the issues due to grown OST file size in the Outlook application, a manual procedure to configure OST file size in Outlook via modifications in Windows Registry settings is explained which can be not so useful for novice users.
-For compensating that, a reliable OST recovery and converter tool is recommended too for resolving all OST related issues and queries.
+Seeking the issues due to grown OST file size in the Outlook application, a manual procedure to configure OST file size limit in Outlook via modifications in Windows Registry settings is explained which can be not so useful for novice users.
+For compensating that, a reliable Best OST to PST Converter software is recommended too for resolving all OST related issues and queries.